ssidorenko/whisperdocker/README.md

 runai describe job transcription1 -p lhst-yourgasparhandle
 ```

+Wait for STATUS to go from PENDING to RUNNING.

 Note down the full name of the pod which should be something like "transcription-1-0-0"

 ### Step 4.
 Copy files to the pod